 Author of the book “Alexander Hamilton”

 Ron Chernow is the prize-winning, best-selling author of seven volumes and the recipient of the 2015 National Humanities Medal.
 His first book, “The House of Morgan,” won the National Book Award; “Washington: A Life” won the Pulitzer Prize for biography; and “Alexander Hamilton” — the inspiration for the musical — won the George Washington Book Prize.
+He is one of only three living biographers to have received the Gold Medal in Biography of the American Academy of Arts and Letters.
 A past president of PEN America, Chernow has received eight honorary doctorates.
 He resides in Brooklyn, New York.

-Broadway: Ain't Too Proud - The Life and Times of The Temptations, Allegiance, Come From Away, After Midnight (2014 Tony nomination), How to Succeed in Business Without Really Trying (2011 Tony nomination), West Side Story (2009 Tony nomination), In the Heights (2008 Tony nomination), Jersey Boys (2006 Tony winner), Avenue Q, The Full Monty, Parade, Kiss of the Spider Woman (1993 Tony nomination/Oliver and Dora winner).
+Broadway: Ain’t Too Proud: The Life and Times of The Temptations (2019 Tony nomination), Come From Away (2017 Tony nomination), Hamilton (Tony Winner), Allegiance, After Midnight (2014 Tony nomination), How to Succeed in Business Without Really Trying (2011 Tony nomination), West Side Story (2009 Tony nomination), In the Heights, (2008 Tony nomination), Jersey Boys (2008 Tony winner), Avenue Q, The Full Monty, Parade, Kiss of the Spider Woman (1993 Tony nomination/Olivier and Dora winner).
 Co-founder/resident lighting designer: Parsons Dance.

 Hair and Wig Design